-Simple but effective, the price waterfall (also known as the pocket price waterfall) is a useful framework for diagnosing margin leakage – and it’s more applicable than ever.
+Simple but effective, the price waterfall (also known as the pocket price waterfall) is a useful framework for diagnosing margin leakage and, in today’s uncertain economic landscape, it’s more applicable than ever.

-Rather than looking at raising pricing on a universal level, companies should look at making adjustments on a transaction-by-transaction basis to help recapture more of the charged price.
+When it comes to maximizing your profitability, raising pricing on a universal level may exceed your customers’ willingness to pay.
+In today’s economy, companies should instead look at making adjustments on a transaction-by-transaction basis to help recapture more of the charged price.

-The pocket price waterfall has evolved to help with this, allowing companies to realize how much they are really pocketing after every transaction.
+A price waterfall is an analysis tool that helps companies realize how much they are really pocketing after every transaction.

 A transaction pricing approach – that is, focusing on the exact price of each transaction and determining the level of discounts, incentives, allowances, etc., that should be applied – is therefore crucial for companies trying to put a stop to these shortfalls within their pricing strategy.